mydaytrip/partner-api/source/includes/trip-api.md

 customerNote       | string                                      | Optional note for the driver not related to pick up or drop off. flightNumber       | string                                      | Optional flight number in case this is an airport pick up. passengerDetails   | list of [PassengerDetail](#passengerdetail) | List of passengers that will go on this trip.
 For trips with "Private" type the number of passengers must be below or equal to `maxPassengers` of the `vehicle` in the trip option.
 For trips with "Shared" type the number of passengers must match the `passengersCount` query parameter from the Search endpoint.
 There must always be exactly one passenger of type "Lead" with contact details filled.
 For passenger of type "Child" you must specify a child seat of proper type offered in the trip option's `availableChildSeatTypes`.
-For older children that do not need any child seat use `Adult` passenger type.
+For older children that do not need any child seat use `Adult` passenger type. externalId         | string                                      | Optional.
+You can send us the id of the booking in your system to help with communication when our support team needs to identify a booking and you are not able to provide our own `bookingReference`.

 ### Response body